-Norway police search for armed man in southwestern park
+Norway police apprehend man following reports he was armed

 - Florida GOP candidate warns not to 'monkey this up' by electing African American as governor

+Police said no threats were made and that no shots have been fired.

+Telemarksavis, a local newspaper, said Norway’s elite police had been requested and that they stormed a house where the suspect was apprehended.
+At least one police helicopter was said to be on site.

-Local newspaper Telemarksavis said the man was wearing some kind of military fatigue and was armed with what resembles an automatic weapon.
+Earlier, the daily said the man was armed with what resembles an automatic weapon.